bobcui/HighSpeedCapture/functionality_overview.md

 5. Upload video to selected provider
 6. Configure sharing options (public/private, comments, downloads)
 7. Receive sharing URL for your video

+### Switching Camera Views
+1. Enter "switch" to toggle from back camera to front camera
+2. Camera will initialize with new position (shown with progress indicators)
+3. Record using the current camera with "ready" command
+4. Enter "switch" again to return to the back camera
+5. Each camera position maintains optimal settings for high frame rate recording

 ## Implementation Notes